Making data entry more effective

 Approach 3: Hybrid Mode

-A group of us have submitted a proposal that would, among other things, include a Synchronizing version of Symbiota.
-This software will make it easy to install a local Symbiota database that includes a tool for a) exporting new and modified records to a network via batch upload and b) downloading new and modified nomenclatural records plus new and modified occurrence records from other collections for an area of interest.
+Symbiota2 will allow for synchronizing Symbiota.
+It will make it easy to install a local Symbiota database that includes a tool for a) exporting new and modified records to a network via batch upload and b) downloading new and modified nomenclatural records plus new and modified occurrence records from other collections for an area of interest.
 It will be possible to provide the installation software on a flash drive.
 Collections will also be able to use a flash drive to move records to and from the network via a flash drive.
 The reason for developing this synchronizing version of Symbiota is to meet the needs of collections with unreliable, expensive, or slow internet access.
 It will enable such collections share data but will not provide them with access to all the tools for using and visualizing such data that are in Symbiota.